Overview

 Any researcher listed as an "investigator" (responsible for the design, conduct, or reporting) of a Public Health Service (PHS--including NIH) grant is required to complete a COI-Smart (financial disclosure).
 If you are not sure why you were listed as an investigator or believe this is an error, please reply to the e-mail and COI staff will assist you.

 IF you have submitted a questionnaire in the past, you must update your "submitted" questionnaire annually or within 30 days of a new financial interest..
-You can do this by folllowing the instructions sent to you by COI (or contacting [email protected] for the instructions), which includes clicking on the "submitted" link to access your existing questionnaire.
+You can do this by folllowing the instructions sent to you by COI (or contacting coiac@ucsf.edu external site (opens in a new window) for the instructions), which includes clicking on the "submitted" link to access your existing questionnaire.

 The Conflict of Interest Advisory Committee (COIAC) reviews financial interests with a private sponsor of research on a case by case basis.
-Contact [email protected] with any questions.
+Contact coiac@ucsf.edu external site (opens in a new window) with any questions.
 It is always best to be proactive in addressing potential conflict of interest issues (prior to engaging in the research or beginning the financial interest).

 The instructions for the 700U address many common questions regarding what should be reported.
 Please note that the 700U requires that you disclose personal financial interests with the sponsor in the previous 12 months.
 Funding/reimbursements that have been received through the University (i.e. sponsored research agreement) are not considered personal financial interests.